peachcrumb/campus-address/index.md

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).

 All the tests pass, but the first test is marked as "unstable".
 At the time of writing, TestCafe fails the first time it tries to run a test in this mode, but subsequent attempts run normally.
 To prevent the test run from failing due to this problem with TestCafe, we enable [testcafe quarantine mode](https://devexpress.github.io/testcafe/documentation/guides/basic-guides/run-tests.html#quarantine-mode).

-The only impact of quarantine mode should be that the first test is marked as "unstable".

 ## From mockup to production